nickbrandt/GitLab/doc/api/graphql/getting_started.md

 - The command line.
 - GraphiQL.

+TODO:
+*  current helloworld
+* consuming a datafile with a lengthy query e.g. from GiQL
+* filtering and analyzing the the output from the CLI
+* adding this to automation e.g.  gitlab-ci.yml

 ### Using GraphiQL
 TODO: highlight graphiQL; how to get the data back into reality :)  Take something from GiQL (curl) and paste it